maelfabien/maelfabien.github.io/_posts/2019-7-12-IntroOnline.md

 The ML pipeline should be triggered based on :
 - periodically (once a day, once a week...)
 - new training data coming in
-- model decay / alterts in production
+- model decay/alerts in production

 Since the retraining typically occurs automatically, it is essential to track and validate the triggers.

 > **Conclusion** : That's it !
 I hope this introduction to Online Learning was clear.
 Don't hesitate to drop a comment if you have any question.